10 Project Management Books Every PM Should Read

 What books offer advanced insights for experienced project managers?

-Worry not, here’s some book recommendations for you:
+Worry not, here are some book recommendations for you:

 The Art of Project Management by Scott Berkun